Updated September 2017

 A bit o’ history

 Tethers have been on forward-facing carseats since September 1, 1999, and they’ve been on Canadian carseats since 1980.
 Tether anchors, the hardware in vehicles to which you attach the tether, were phased in beginning with vehicles manufactured on September 1, 1999 (model year, aka MY, 2000), and all minivans, SUVs, and light trucks had to have tether anchors starting September 1, 2000 (MY 2001).
 Keep in mind that the actual date of manufacture of the vehicle is more important than the MY because a vehicle can be considered a particular MY vehicle before the September 1 release date.
 Got it?
 Look at the sticker on the driver’s side door and it should tell you when it was made.
 Now if all of that is gibberish to you and your car is MY 2001 and newer, don’t worry about a thing–you’ve got tether anchors, so use them!

 Now you’re possibly thinking that your car was made before September 1, 1999, even maybe in 1995.
 You’re definitely thinking that it doesn’t have tether anchors.
 That may not be a problem at all.
 Most vehicles can be retrofitted with tether anchors—yep, you can have a tether anchor installed, painlessly in many cases.
 If you’re handy, you may even be able to DIY.
 Awesome!
 Because it is a safety feature, some vehicle manufacturers offer a free installation program, others will do it for a reduced fee.
-If you want to DIY, all you need is a part number (the Installation and Technical Questions Forum at www.car-seat.org is helpful for that), a torque wrench plus some instructions, and about $15 for the part.
+If you want to DIY, all you need is a part number (the General Child Safety Seat Questions, Help and Advice at www.car-seat.org is helpful for that), a torque wrench plus some instructions, and about $15 for the part.
 For installation programs, contact your service department with the following information:

 |Ford, Lincoln, Mercury||R7C (dealership billing code)|